chenUT/FormDroid/README.md

 app folder contain a sample app along with UI testing activites.

 #Example
-To create a simple form with checkbox and text input form use the following json config
+To create a simple form with checkbox and text input use the following json config

 ```json
 {